 A physical exam of the leg can help identify the presence of tarsal tunnel syndrome.
 Medical tests, such as a nerve biopsy, are also used to diagnose the condition.
 Patients may receive physical therapy and prescriptive medication.
 In extreme cases, some may require surgery.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Tarsal Tunnel Syndrome

 Tendons are bands of tissue that connect muscles and bones together.
 The Achilles tendon is located on the back of the ankle and connects the calf muscles to the heel.
 Tendonitis occurs when the tendon becomes inflamed.
 Tendinosis occurs when the tendon degenerates, usually due to overuse.
 Paratenonitis is a result of tissue around the tendon becoming inflamed and thickened, eventually attaching to the tendon.
 Insertional Achilles tendinopathy happens when the fibers attaching to the heel bone inflame and eventually degenerate.
 Another serious injury that can happen is an Achilles tendon rupture, which will make walking and standing extremely difficult and will likely require surgery.
 Because of the seriousness of Achilles tendon injuries, seeing a podiatrist for diagnosis and treatment is very important.

 Achilles tendon injuries need immediate attention to avoid future complications.
 If you have any concerns, contact one of our podiatrists of Westside Podiatry Center, LLP.
 Our doctors can provide the care you need to keep you pain-free and on your feet.